phaserjs/phaser/README.md

 Version 1.1.3 - in build

+* New: Added a new in-built texture.
+Sprites now use __default if no texture was provided (a 32x32 transparent PNG) or __missing if one was given but not found (a 32x32 black box with a green cross through it)
+* New: Added Phaser.Filter.
+A new way to use the new WebGL shaders/filters that the new version of Pixi supports.
 * New: The object returned by Math.sinCosGenerator now contains a length property.
 * New: Phaser.BitmapData object.
 Can be used as a texture for a Sprite or Tiling Sprite.
 See the new examples and docs for details.
 * New: RenderTexture.render now takes a Phaser.Group.
 Also added renderXY for when you don't want to make a new Point object.